 Being diagnosed with a serious, chronic illness can really shift perspectives and priorities.
-It can lead to deep self-reflection regarding how you want to spend your time.
+It led CFO, Diane Sigurdson, to reflect on how she wanted to spend her time.

 Diane’s exploration led her to meeting with a Salo team member.
 During this conversation, Diane discovered that it could be possible to provide direction on the type of consulting projects she wants, where she would like to work, how much time off she has and the level of compensation she needs.
 “So, I’m thinking, ‘This is too good to be true.
 What’s the catch?
 This can’t be a job, because why wouldn’t everyone do it then?’”